OpenZeppelin/cairo-contracts/docs/Proxies.md

 The general workflow is:

 1. declare an implementation contract
-2. deploy proxy contract with the hash of the implementation contract class set in the proxy's constructor calldata
+2. deploy proxy contract with the implementation contract's class hash set in the proxy's constructor calldata
-3. initialize the implementation contract class by sending a call to the proxy contract.
+3. initialize the implementation contract by sending a call to the proxy contract.
 This will redirect the call to the implementation contract class and behave like the implementation contract's constructor

 In Python, this would look as follows: